bonitasoft/bonita-doc/md/customize-living-application-theme.md

 //Glyphicons fonts
 $icon-font-path: "./fonts/"; // path relative to the theme.css file in the dist folder
 ```
 All the variables defined in this file are used by *bootstrap-sass*.
-You can look the following scss file `node_modules/bootstratp-sass/assets/stylesheets/bootstrap/_variable.scss` to discover all available variables.
+You can look at the following scss file `node_modules/bootstratp-sass/assets/stylesheets/bootstrap/_variable.scss` to discover all available variables.

 ::: info
 **Note:** Only variables declared with the `!default` flag can be overridden.